 Instant Pot DUO Plus 60 (9 in 1)

-This model is an upgrade to the DUO60.
-It contains everything as the original model, but has a few upgraded features as well, including cake egg and sterilize settings.
+The DUO Plus 60 is an upgrade to the DUO60.
+It contains everything from the original model, but has a few upgraded features as well, including cake egg and sterilize settings.
 Yes, you can even sterilize baby bottles in the Instant Pot.
 This newer model also contains some features that make cooking with the Instant Pot easier.
 The large, blue LCD display light helps you see how the cooker is progressing from far away.
 Status icons allow you to see if cooking is in progress, what pressure program is selected, and whether the warm or sound functions are on or off.

 Instant Pot DUO Plus Mini 3Qt (9 in 1)

-This mini instant pot serves as the perfect companion to your existing Instant Pot.
-This compact model gives you the ability to make small meals, vegetables or side dishes, while freeing up your larger model to make a main dish.
+The DUO Plus Mini serves as the perfect companion to your existing Instant Pot.
+This compact model gives you the ability to make small meals, vegetables or side dishes while freeing up your larger model to make the main dish.
 This model contains all of the features of the original, plus an egg maker and sterilizer.

 Instant Pot Ultra 6 Qt (10 in 1)

-This Instant Pot Contains everything that the Duo Plus 060 has.
+The Ultra 6 contains everything that the Duo Plus 060 has.
 In addition to all of these great features, it contains an exclusive “Ultra” feature.
-Developed to provide unlimited control in pressure and non-pressure cooking conditions.
+Developed to provide unlimited control of pressure and non-pressure cooking conditions.
 It allows you to adjust functions based on your and preferences.